Apple Silicon Macs: Bootable copies cannot be created of macOS Sequoia 15.2. This functionality was restored in macOS Sequoia 15.3.

 - Whether the destination is bootable depends on the compatibility of your Mac, macOS, and the destination device.
 We cannot offer any troubleshooting assistance for the bootability of the destination device beyond the suggestions offered in our External Boot Troubleshooting kbase article.

-- The destination may not remain bootable if you proceed to perform regular backups to the destination.
-This procedure is not intended to be used for regular backups.
+- The destination may not remain bootable if you change the task configuration to perform "Standard" backups to the destination (i.e. via the Backup Volume Setup Assistant).

 - Apple Silicon Macs: Apple's replication utility may fail to produce a bootable USB device.
 Results with Thunderbolt devices are more consistent.
 If you only have a USB device, we recommend making a Standard Backup to that device, then install macOS onto the backup (in that order specifically).